ckeditor/ckeditor4-docs/guides/dev/features/uicolor/README.md

-# Adjusting Editor User Interface Color
+# Setting Editor User Interface Color

 The editor UI color can be easily adjusted by the developer to match the look and feel of a website or an application where CKEditor is embedded in.